HotFunyun23/TowerDefenseGame/README.md

 ### General Info
 This project is a work in progress tower defense game.
 So far it contains, a intangible track layout, Start and Stop points, moving Enemies, A game controller, and turret assets and materials.
+UPDATE: It now also contains camera movement, a placeable turret, enemy tracking, and a basic placement interface.
 #### Usage
-The program is ran in unity and has scripts for the enemies, game controller, and waypoints in C#.
+The program is ran in unity and has scripts for the enemies, game master, camera, turrets, enemies, bullets, game controller, and waypoints in C#.
 Currently not finished, but easily could be collaborated on.

 ##### Installation
 How to install:
 1. Pull from github to desktop
 2. Copy all files from pull into project folder in unity
 3. Open Unity project
-4. Assign Enemy, Start, and Text prefabs to game controller and scripts to their appropriate prefabs of the same names.
+4. Assign all scripts to prefabs of the same name
-5. Press place and it should look like this image:
+5. Press play and it should look like this image:

 ![better run]https://github.com/HotFunyun23/TowerDefenseGame/blob/main/better%20run.PNG